 - More than 75% of employers report significant levels of presenteeism, in both office-based and home workers.

-- 7 in 10 employers report having observed some form of ‘leaveism’ such as staff working outside of contracted hours or using holiday entitlement to work
+- 7 in 10 employers report having seen staff working outside of contracted hours or using holiday time to work

-If in these workplaces staff felt empowered to talk openly due to a transparent culture, would these instances of negative wellbeing behaviours be as high?
+If employees felt they could talk openly and transparently, would these instances of poor behaviours be as high?

 Invite feedback with an employee check-in

 The high-frequency, low-effort approach of a check-in means that it can quickly nudge employees into a habit of feedback.
-This means that not only do people become more at ease with sharing their own thoughts and opinions, but they become more honest, faster.
+This means people become more comfortable sharing their own thoughts and opinions.
+And as a result, but they become more honest, faster.

-When 1:1s run well, they can help open all manner of dialogues between an employee and their manager that simply wouldn’t have come to light over a Teams chat or email exchange.
+When 1:1s run well, they can help open all manner of conversations between an employee and their manager that simply would not have happened over a Teams chat or email exchange.

 Managers need to foster a transparent ethos within their teams, encouraging people to share openly.
 This is usually best achieved in a 1:1 setting where employees can benefit from increased privacy and the ability to build a bond with their manager.

-Support managers with training on topics such as emotional intelligence and how to ask questions effectively.
+Support managers with training on topics such as emotional intelligence and how to ask better questions.